 Improve safety of the City’s roads and sidewalks as transit increases.

-Remove barriers to home businesses, increasing local jobs and services, and spark green innovation.
+Remove barriers to home businesses, increasing local jobs and services, support a small business incubator and spark innovation.

-Support functional, biodiverse ecosystems, open spaces, parks, and explore calls for additional public waterfront access.
+Support functional, biodiverse ecosystems, open spaces, parks, and support implementation of a Park for public waterfront access.